HrishikeshP-01/DataVisualization_Essentials/README.md

 We process all data from an image at the same time.
 We process text linearly.
 Images are more engaging & complements narratives, is easier for audience to relate to.

 **Reify data** – take abstract concept represented by data & make it tangible using pictures, icons words etc.

+## Icons used during data visualization
+- Should be recognizable
+- Should convey meaning immediately but the meaning should be specific
+- Don’t overuse icons in your visuals
+- They should be of same size so that other images shouldn’t loose meaning
+- Lots of icons can appear facile – it can make your visualization look superficial